C r a f t s P e o p l e

 E l l a C a m p o

-Rotating seasonal jobs took me as far north as Alaska, where I guided outdoor adventure trips and fished for salmon, and to the Southern Hemisphere where I worked in vineyards.
+Seasonal jobs took me as far north as Alaska.
+There I guided outdoor adventure trips and fished for salmon.
+I also worked in vineyards in the Southern Hemisphere.
+I made vineyard management my career and I’ve never considered anything else.